stabnet/Stab/CONTRIBUTING.md

 The above effort is faciliated by avoiding the creation of unnecessary differences in the repository.
-This implies that **any proposed changes which also apply to Monero should be submitted to Monero.** Specifically, please send a pull request to Monero first, then send a corresponding PR to Aeon by cherry-picking, as described above.
-If your Monero PR is merged, your corresponding Aeon PR will then be merged subsequently.
+This implies that **any proposed changes which also apply to Monero should be submitted to Monero.** Specifically, please send a pull request to Monero first, then send a corresponding PR to Stab by cherry-picking, as described above.
+If your Monero PR is merged, your corresponding Stab PR will then be merged subsequently.

 If you are to propose some changes that are specific to Stab and distinct from Monero, submit a pull request directly to Stab and justify your changes by laying out how they are *more* or *uniquely* applicable to Stab.
 With a good